gokadin/ai-simplest-network/README.tex.md

 ### Gradient descent

-The idea is to use the error to infer how each weight should be adjusted so that the error is minimized, but first, we need to learn about gradients.
+The idea is to use the error to understand how each weight should be adjusted so that the error is minimized, but first, we need to learn about gradients.

 ##### What is a gradient?